uyuni-project/sumaform/README_ADVANCED.md

 }
 ```

 in a more direct manner.
+In both cases, you need to drop your public SSH key into `~/.ssh/authorized_keys` on the hypervisor.

 ## Custom SSH keys